aj0strow/piza/README.md

 end
 ```

+To include the API in your app, just register it: `register API`

 ## Notes

 If people start using them gem, I'll put it on rubygems.
 Until then, from the source: